 The Company's subsidiary, SL Industries, Inc. ("SLI"), may incur environmental costs in the future as a result of the past activities of its former subsidiary, SL Surface Technologies, Inc. ("SurfTech"), in Pennsauken, New Jersey ("Pennsauken Site") and Camden, New Jersey and at its former subsidiary, SGL Printed Circuits in Wayne, New Jersey.
-At the Pennsauken Site, in 2013, SLI entered into a consent decree with both the U.S. Department of Justice and the U.S. Environmental Protection Agency ("EPA") and has since completed the remediation required by the consent decree and has paid the EPA a fixed sum for its past oversight costs.
+At the Pennsauken Site, SLI entered into a consent decree with both the U.S. Department of Justice and the U.S. Environmental Protection Agency ("EPA") in 2013 and has since completed the remediation required by the consent decree and has paid the EPA a fixed sum for its past oversight costs.
 Separate from the consent decree, in December 2012, the NJDEP made a settlement demand of \$1,800 for past and future cleanup and removal costs and natural resource damages ("NRD").
 To avoid the time and expense of litigating the matter, SLI offered to pay approximately \$300 to fully resolve the claim presented by the State.
 SLI's settlement offer was rejected.
-On December 6, 2018, the State filed a complaint against SLI related to its operations at the Pennsauken Site.
-The State is seeking treble damages and attorneys' fees, NRD for loss of use of groundwater, as well as a request for relief that

-SLI pay all cleanup and removal costs that the State has incurred and will incur at the Pennsauken Site.
-SLI has informed the State that it is willing to mediate, and the State is attempting to receive authorization to mediate.
-The State's most recent demand for all costs, including NRD, was for \$11,500.
-On August 21, 2019, SLI responded with a \$1,070 settlement offer.
-The Company has a reserve of \$1,070, which is our best estimate within the range of potential losses.
+On December 6, 2018, the State filed a complaint against SLI related to the Pennsauken Site.
+The State is seeking treble damages and attorneys' fees, NRD for loss of use of groundwater, as well as a request that SLI pay all cleanup and removal costs that the State has incurred and will incur at the Pennsauken Site.
+The State's most recent demand (as of 2019) for all costs, including NRD, was for \$11,500.
+On August 21, 2019, SLI responded with a \$1,070 settlement offer, which was not accepted.
+The parties are currently completing the fact and expert discovery, including the exchange of competing expert reports.
+The parties have agreed to engage in mediation, but the State's outside counsel is still awaiting authorization from the State.
+It is possible the State may make a new demand for damages in excess of their 2019 demand.
+The Company has a reserve of \$1,070, which is our best estimate of potential losses based on our prior settlement offer.
 SLI intends to assert all legal and procedural defenses available to it.
 Accordingly, there can be no assurance that the resolution of this matter will not be material to the financial position, results of operations or cash flows of the Company.

-SLI reported soil contamination and a groundwater contamination in 2003 from the SurfTech site located in Camden, New Jersey.
-Substantial investigation and remediation work have been completed under the direction of the licensed site remediation professional ("LSRP") for the site.
-Additional soil excavation and chemical treatment is expected to start in the second half of 2022.
-Post-remediation groundwater monitoring will be conducted, and a full-scale groundwater bioremediation is expected to be implemented following completion of soil excavation.
-A reserve of \$2,800 has been established for anticipated costs at this site, but there can be no assurance that there will not be potential additional costs associated with the site which cannot be reasonably estimated at this time.
+SLI reported soil contamination and groundwater contamination in 2003 from the SurfTech site located in Camden, New Jersey.
+Substantial investigation and remediation work has been completed under the direction of the licensed site remediation professional for the site.
+Additional investigations related to PFAS compounds have been initiated and have delayed remediation actions.
+Remediation actions, including soil excavation and groundwater bioremediation, are expected to start in the second half of 2023.
+Post-remediation groundwater monitoring will be conducted following completion of soil excavation.
+A reserve of \$2,800 has been established for anticipated costs at this site, but there can be no assurance that there will not be potential additional costs associated with the site, which cannot be reasonably estimated at this time.
 Accordingly, there can be no assurance that the resolution of this matter will not be material to the financial position, results of operations or cash flows of the Company.